 About Us

-The boarding ethos is central to the Heathfield community.
+The boarding ethos is central to the Heathfield community and benefits both boarders and day girls alike.
 Boarding comes with a built-in social life and enables the development of close and life-long friendships.
 Living and working together teaches empathy, respect, independence and self-confidence.
-And, in the 24/7 boarding environment, learning in the broadest sense never stops.
-When the school day finishes, there is time for the many co-curricular opportunities and staff are always on hand to help with Prep.
-At the week-ends, there is a busy and well-structured age appropriate programme of sporting, activities.

 History